 Rehoming Your Own Pet

 Shelters work very hard to create welcoming environments for the animals and their visitors, but nothing is the same as a home.
 Animals behave differently at home as they are more comfortable and able to show their personalities to potential new families.
 When pet parents go this route, they oftentimes find an alternative home for their pet with family or friends.
+We recommend utilizing Rehome by Adopt-a-Pet to rehome your animal.

 Surrendering Your Animal

-If you’ve exhausted all other resources and are looking to rehome your animal through the Atlanta Humane Society, we offer owner surrender appointments at our West Midtown location.
+If you’ve exhausted all other resources and are looking to rehome your animal through the Atlanta Humane Society, we offer owner surrender appointments at our Atlanta location.
 Please note that we carefully manage our intakes to ensure that the animals in our care are housed humanely and given as much time as it takes to find the perfect forever home.
 Because of this, you may find a bit of a wait for an appointment.
 Many families find success by scheduling an appointment and then working through the steps to rehome on their own at the same time.
 If you find a wonderful home for your pet before your appointment time, simply call us.
 Visit our owner surrender page for more information on surrendering your animal to the Atlanta Humane Society.

 Found a lost pet?